nlp-tlp/15926-4-RDL-CITS3200/README.md

 #### Server

-To run the Flask server, run from the root directory:
+To run the Flask server, activate your virtual environment and run from the root directory:

 ```
 cd src/server